 In some cases, the term “ISO” is used to describe products that were built according to a certain standard.
 For instance, the ISO 4210 standard is used for bicycles.
 If a merchant wanted to import a bicycle into the US, the manufacturer would have to classify it using the ISO code or risk rejection at a shipping port.

-Similarly, a crypto that complies with the ISO 20022 standard could be approved by a centralized bank that enables crypto payments.
+A crypto that complies with the ISO 20022 standard could be approved by a centralized bank that enables crypto payments.
 ISO standardized crypto identifiers are going to change the way crypto is used.
 If ISO issues an official code for a crypto, such as Bitcoin or Ether (ETH), that crypto will enter the database tables of top financial services like Visa and MasterCard.

 What is the ISO 4217 Currency Identifier Standard?